Where are we with calibration under dataset shift in image classification?: Dataset definitions

 \section{Dataset definitions}

 In this work we study realistic shifts in the medical imaging and natural images domain.
 For this we leverage multiple public datasets across various modalities and tasks.
 We here detail how we defined ID and OOD domains for non-standard benchmark datasets.
-We summarise splits and ID/shifted domains definitions in \cref{tab:datasets:details}.
+We summarise splits and ID/shifted domains definitions in \cref{tab:datasets:details}. \rebuttal{In \cref{fig:shifts:one,fig:shifts:two} we illustrate the types of shift by showing examples of images from both the ID and the shifted sets for each dataset}.

 \paragraph{EMBED} we analyse robustness against scanner changes for breast density assessment models in mammography.
 For this purpose, we use the public available EMBED dataset~\citep{jeong_emory_2023}.
 This dataset contains data from 6 different scanners (Selenia Dimensions, Senographe Essential, Senograph 2000D, Lorad Selenia, Clearview CSm, Senographe Pristina).
 In this work, we used Selenia Dimensions (2D images) as the ID scanner for training and validation, and all the other scanners, as well as the C-view images from Selenia Dimensions, are used as shifted test sets, resulting in six shifted test sets.